wasimusu/CS5700-HW4/README.md

 # CS5700-HW4

+## Changed implementation
+-- Shortened code
+-- Changed implementation of OnlyChoice strategy to make it shorter -- Changed missingInBlock(quadRow, quadCol, missingValueSize) to missingInBlock(quadRow, quadCol)

 ## Scrutinized the whole code couple of times to determine what was not essential
-- Removed functions that I deemed were basically dead.
 - Removed variables that I thought were not necessary.
 It helps with Object Oriented Software Practice of Removing Temporary Variables.
-- Altogther these contribute about 150 lines of code.
+- Altogther algorithm change and variable removal contribute about 150 lines of code.
 - The tests that I had in place helped me ensure that removing something did not (visibly) break the code.

 ## Implemented iterator pattern.